GrassRootsCrypto/GrassRootsCrypto.github.io/_pages/Services.md

 About the only thing I can’t do is provide investment advice or specific tax information :)

-### GrassRoots Crypto offers assistance in various areas to support your crypto journey.
+### GrassRoots Crypto offers assistance in various areas to support your crypto journey

 We can help you with:

 1. Understanding Bitcoin and Ethereum: Gain insights into the fundamentals of Bitcoin and Ethereum, the two leading cryptocurrencies.
 1. Blockchain Strategy: Learn how to develop effective strategies for leveraging blockchain technology in various industries and use cases.
 1. Defi - Liquidity Pools / Impermanent Loss: Explore the world of Decentralized Finance (DeFi), including concepts such as liquidity pools and understanding impermanent loss.